Arms and Armor

 Worcester Art Museum Members enjoy several benefits related specifically to the Arms and Armor Galleries.
 Join now!

 • See it first.
-Members have the chance to experience the galleries at the Member Preview, November 15–21.
-Timed-entry reservations for the Member Preview period are required and limited, available online starting October 15 at noon ET.
+Members have the chance to experience the galleries at the Member Previews, November 15, 16, 19, 20, and 21 during regular Museum hours.
+Timed-entry reservations for the Member Previews are required and limited.

 • Celebrate with us.
-We’re kicking off the Member Preview with a Member Preview Party on Friday, November 14.
-Tickets are required for the Member Preview Party, available online starting October 15 at noon ET.
+We’re kicking off the Member Previews with a Member Preview Party on Friday, November 14.
+Tickets are required for the Member Preview Party.

 • Free admission.
 Members visit free.
 Timed-entry reservations are required.